- On this page:

 - You may want to protect individual trees by using a simple burlap cloth flap trap.
 This involves encircling a tree with a foot-wide length of burlap tied with twine right in the middle and pulling the top portion over the lower portion.
 This technique takes advantage of the caterpillar’s drive to crawl upwards and not turn around if they encounter the barrier of the burlap.
 The accumulated caterpillars can then be periodically removed and destroyed.

 - During the summer, look for caterpillars and adult moths.
-Squish or knock them into soapy water.
-(Note--some people have an allergic reaction when coming in contact with gypsy moth caterpillars so it's a good idea to wear gloves.)
-During outbreaks, high numbers makes this impractical.
+Squish them or knock them into soapy water.
+(Note--some people have an allergic reaction when coming in contact with spongy moth caterpillars so it's a good idea to wear gloves.)
+During outbreaks, high numbers make this impractical.
 Take notes of what you find.

-- If you note diseased larvae, leave them so other larvae will also be infected.
+- If you note diseased larvae, leave them be so that other larvae will also be infected.
 Larvae killed by viruses look like V's.
 Larvae killed by fungi hang head down.

-- If you’ve seen gypsy moth caterpillars or defoliation during the growing season, consider going out on a dry day between September and mid-April to look for egg masses on trunks.
+- If you’ve seen spongy moth caterpillars or defoliation during the growing season, consider going out on a dry day between September and late-April to look for egg masses on trunks.
 Scrape any you find into soapy water.

-- If your scouting confirms high concentrations of gypsy moth caterpillars, a decline in tree health, or threats to maple sap production, insecticide sprays may be an option.
+- If your scouting confirms high concentrations of spongy moth caterpillars, a decline in tree health, or threats to maple sap production, insecticide sprays may be an option.